sikaeducation/curriculum/courses/301/standards/build-static-pages-react/topics/npm/README.md

 ## Installing Dependencies

-When you clone a new repo that uses npm packages or pull Git commits that add new dependencies, you need to install the dependencies first.
-To do this, run `npm install` without any other arguments.
+When you clone a new repo that uses npm packages or pull Git commits that add new dependencies, the first thing you need to do is install the dependencies.
+To do this in a Node.js project, run `npm install` without any other arguments.

 ## Watch Out!